Made to fit the 1999 and newer Ski-Doo Series III 2 stroke motors in Zx and newer sleds.

 What you give

-$225 for US orders shipped USPS Flat Rate.
+$250 for US orders shipped UPS Ground, or USPS Flat Rate.

-$240 USF for Canadian orders, also shipped USPS Flat rate.
+$265 USF for Canadian orders, shipped US Post.

 Prices include shipping costs.

-Rush orders shipped UPS as needed and priced accordingly.
+Rush orders shipped UPS Red as needed and priced accordingly.

 Doo recoils also seem to be plagued with weak threads in the part that the recoil housing mounts to on the motor.
 If your threads have been worn or pulled too much it can be difficult to keep the screws from working out on their own.
 The original screws are "thread forming screws", and thus are tight in the bore and resist backing out under vibration.
 If you have removed and replaced these screws a couple of times, or over-tightened them even once, they will be prone to backing out on their own.

-If the threads on your mating housing are stripped or worn, I have had decent luck by getting a 1/4-20 (standard course thread) bolt to replace the 6mm OEM.
+If the threads on your mating housing are stripped or worn, I have had decent luck by getting a 1/4-20 (standard course thread) socket head cap screw (allen headed bolt) to replace the 6mm OEM screws.
 Doo not tap it out.
 Just run it in and let the bolt form it's own thread.
-Doo not overighten.
-You will see in the pic that I have included a set of teflon washers to add a little bit of "squish" to the assembly to help as well.
+Do not over tighten.
+You will see in the picture that I have included a set of plastic washers to add a little bit of "squish" to the assembly to help as well.

 Also - I recommend using Loctite on these screws regardless of whether it is my recoil that you replace your bad one with, or if you go OEM on this!
 Either way, the screws have been removed and will never seat quite as good as when new.
 If you are using Blue Loctite (242) cover it well.
 If using red (271) you may want to use a little less.

-I doo not recommend adding a bunch of grease to this assembly.
+I do not recommend adding a bunch of grease to this assembly.
 The O-ring is designed to have drag on it.
 This should NOT be greased up!
-Also - a bunch of heavy grease will not allow your parts to spin against each other with much ease when it is cold out.
+Also - a bunch of heavy grease elsewhere in the assembly will hinder free movement of your parts to slide against each other with much ease when it is cold out.
 All moving parts here are plastic, and generally don't require much, if any lube.
+The only place that I might put any grease at all would be at the interface of the rope spool to the housing post, but I personally don't even put any there either.

-Make sure to test the rewind tension before tieing the knot in the end of your rope.
+Make sure to test the rewind tension before tying the knot in the end of your rope.

 Testimonials